Can drone warfare in the Middle East be controlled? | DW | 01.07.2021

 "From Tehran's point of view, this is an advantage," Borsari told DW.
 "The drones in their hands can be used to exert political pressure."

 The proliferation of drones in the Middle East is "dangerous because it alters military hierarchies in the region," explained Fabian Hinz, an independent Middle East analyst based in Berlin, who focuses on drones and ballistic missiles.
-"Previously you could guess at the outcome of any conflict.
-As in, this country has this many planes and this much training, so you could estimate how strong they were.
+"Previously, you predict the outcome of any conflict.
+As in, this country has so many planes and this much training, so you could estimate how strong they were.
 Drones and ballistic missiles shake all that up."

 One key to resolving the Middle East's growing drone issue could be better regulation.
-In a December 2020 editorial in The Bulletin of Atomic Scientists, Agnes Callamard, the former UN Special Rapporteur on Extrajudicial, Summary or Arbitrary Executions, warned that the world has entered a "second drone age … marked by the uncontrolled proliferation of armed drones, the most advanced of which are stealthier, speedier, smaller, and more capable of targeted killings than a previous generation."
+In a December 2020 editorial in The Bulletin of Atomic Scientists, Agnes Callamard, a former United Nations special rapporteur on executions, warned that the world has entered a "second drone age … marked by the uncontrolled proliferation of armed drones, the most advanced of which are stealthier, speedier, smaller, and more capable of targeted killings than a previous generation."

-At last count in March 2020, there were over 102 countries that had military drones and an estimated 63 non-state actors.
+At last count in March 2020, there were more than 102 countries with military drones, along with an additional estimated 63 nonstate actors.

-But would such a regulatory regime work in the Middle East, given how widespread drones already are there?
-And would it be any better than what the US military did over the weekend — that is, simply striking back at the drone users?
+But would such a regulatory regime work in the Middle East, given how widespread drones are there already?
+And, would this be any better than what the US military did over the weekend — that is, simply striking back at drone users?

 "When it comes down to military strategy, it would seem most effective to strike at points where these systems are being manufactured, or by taking out those who are highly trained to make them," agreed James Rogers, a professor of political studies and special advisor to the UK government on drones, who is based in Denmark.

 While in the Middle East, Rogers was able to inspect some of Houthi drones closely.
-They were a mixture of Iranian-inspired drone design, with wiring from China, the latest digital cameras from leading international manufacturers and drone engines from a variety of European companies, Rogers told DW, alongside a number of parts likely made by the Houthi militants themselves, probably copied from original parts from elsewhere.
+They are a mixture of Iranian-inspired drone design, with wiring from China, the latest digital cameras from leading international manufacturers and drone engines coming from a variety of European companies, Rogers told DW.
+A number of parts are likely made by the Houthi militants themselves, probably copied from original parts from elsewhere.

-Evidence points to Iran providing proxies in other countries with custom designs, Hinz agreed, referring to a report from UN experts that listed components in just one Houthi drone flown against Saudi Arabian targets.
-Some parts were made locally, he noted, but there were also components from the UK, Poland, Sweden, Italy, Japan, Ireland, South Korea and the US.
+Evidence points to Iran providing proxies in other countries with custom designs, Hinz said, referring to a report from UN experts that listed components in just one Houthi drone flown against Saudi Arabian targets.
+Some parts were made locally, he noted — but there were also components from the United Kingdom, Poland, Sweden, Italy, Japan, Ireland, South Korea and the US.

-This is why both Hinz and Rogers agree that while exports of the latest military drone technology could be controlled, it would be almost impossible to stop commercially made drone parts from reaching non-state actors in the Middle East with potentially criminal intentions.
+This is why both Hinz and Rogers agree that while exports of the latest military drone technology could be controlled, it would be almost impossible to stop commercially made drone parts from reaching nonstate actors with potentially criminal intentions in the Middle East.

-Rogers, who co-authored the 2020 editorial calling for a better drone regulatory regime with Agnes Callamard, believes that one way of doing this might be to focus on how drones are used, rather than the supply of parts.
+Rogers, who with Agnes Callamard co-authored the 2020 editorial calling for a better drone regulatory regime, believes that one way of doing this might be to focus on how drones are used, rather than the supply of parts.

-This is why he is advocating for more robust standards for drone use and suggests something like a good-faith agreement where countries agree on how drones can be used, including on issues like crossing borders, obeying international law, establishing best practices and the passing on of drone technology to third parties.
+This is why he is advocating for more robust standards for drone use, and suggests something like a good-faith agreement where countries agree on how drones can be used, including on issues like crossing borders, following international law, establishing best practices and the passing on of drone technology to third parties.
 This could be included in agreements on use between drone-selling states and their consumer nations.

 "That benefits all those involved because obviously no nation state wants their sovereignty violated," he told DW.
 "And if that agreement is violated, then you do not continue to sell drones to those state actors."